CODE OF CONDUCT

-When Members of the Institute pass all parts of the Institute’s Examination, they have to sign a Code of Conduct before they are formally invited to be a Master of Wine.
+When members of the IMW pass all parts of the MW exam, they have to sign a code of conduct before they are formally invited to be a Master of Wine.

-All Members are expected to affirm the Institute's aim to uphold the highest standards of conduct within the wine industry.
+All members are expected to affirm the IMW’s aim to uphold the highest standards of conduct within the wine industry.
 Wine is particularly vulnerable to abuse.
-While laws may be framed for protection of those who buy and sell it, the surest safeguard will always be the integrity and honour of members of the industry.
-The Institute recognises this and therefore requires of its Members the highest standards of conduct.
-Thus Members are required to abstain from any behaviour which may discredit the Institute.
+While laws may be framed for the protection of those who buy and sell it, the surest safeguard will always be the integrity and honour of members of the industry.
+The IMW recognises this and therefore requires of its members the highest standard of conduct.
+Members are required to abstain from any behaviour which may discredit the IMW.

-Students who are in the Institute’s Study Programme are also expected to sign a student Code of Conduct, in which they promise to uphold the highest standards of conduct while linked to the Institute.
+Students who are in the MW study programme are also expected to sign a student code of conduct, in which they promise to uphold the highest standard of conduct while linked to the IMW.

-1.1 The objects for which the Institute is established are set out as Objects in the Memorandum of Association.
+1.1 The objects for which the Institute is established are set out as objects in the

 1.2 The Council re-affirms the Institute’s aim to uphold the highest standards of commercial conduct within the wine industry.
 To achieve this aim, a Code of Conduct has been devised by which all Members are required to abide.